mohaila/RestKitura/README.md

 [2019-06-13T11:35:18.597-04:00] [VERBOSE] [HTTPServerRequest.swift:333 parsingCompleted()] HTTP request from=192.168.56.102; proto=http;
 [2019-06-13T11:40:36.725-04:00] [VERBOSE] [HTTPServerRequest.swift:333 parsingCompleted()] HTTP request from=127.0.0.1; proto=http;
 ```

+## Step 2: Application refactoring
+- Add a new module Application with all the logic and that can be easily tested.
+- RestKitura depends only on Application
+- Add /health route
+- Add a monitoring dashboard at /swiftmetrics-dash

 ## TODO
 - Add models
 - Add CRUD routes